-Shy Beauty is a Roman Brecchia stone.
-It is a clastic sedimentary rock, which is a rock composed of broken pieces of older rocks.
+Shy Beauty is a Roman Breccia stone.
+It is a clastic sedimentary rock, which is composed of broken pieces of older rocks.
 It was often used by the Romans to enhance the beauty of many of their buildings.

 Little Maddie is carved from Sirocco Marble.
 This Sirocco Marble is a green marble design, with sweeping, light green veins.
 Sirocco marble can be seen in many different colors, and is often used for kitchen counter tops.